lidel/mmda/README.md

 License
 -------

-This is free and unencumbered software released into the *public domain*.
+MMDA is free and unencumbered software released into the *public domain*.
 See `UNLICENSE`.

+Third party libraries may be available under different license conditions.